 Access for All - London Midland targeted stations

-The Access for All programme is part of the Railways for All Strategy, launched in 2006 to address the issues faced by disabled passengers using railway stations in Great Britain.
+The Access for All programme is part of the Railways for All Strategy, launched in 2006 to address the issues faced less able-bodied passengers using railway stations in Great Britain.
 Central to the strategy is the ring-fencing of £35 million funding per year, until 2015, for the provision of an obstacle free, accessible route to and between platforms at priority stations.
 This generally includes the provision of lifts or ramps as well as associated works and refurbishment along the defined route.

 The following are the London Midland stations to which the Department of Transport has targeted Access for All funding, subject to Network Rail carrying out a feasibility study to identify how access can be improved.
 This process includes engagement with relevant Stakeholders to ensure the most appropriate solution can be delivered within the objectives of the Access for All programme.